MichaelGentilini/Mongoose-News-Scraper/README.md

 <code>npm start

-- The user has can choose The New York Times, Fox News, or The Onion as their news source
+- The user can choose The New York Times, Fox News, or The Onion as their news source
 - If articles are available, the user can also choose to view all articles
 - Once the news source is selected, if there are no articles the user can select scrape in order to grab the 10 most recent articles
 - once the articles load, the user has the option to add a note, save it, or delete it.